rcmanaure/erpnext/attributions.md

 ## DreamWork includes these public works

-For Frappe Framework, please see attributions.md at https://github.com/frappe/frappe/
+For Ivyngton Framework, please see attributions.md at https://github.com/frappe/frappe/

 #### Images